syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/TDI-Window.md

 ## Document tab reordering

 The docking manager allows to reorder the document tab by selecting and dragging to the desired index in document tab panel.
-Document tabs reordering behavior can be enabled or disabled using the `AllowTabsMoving` property.
-By default, its value is `true`.
+The re-ordering behavior of document tabs can be enabled or disabled using the [AllowTabsMoving](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~AllowTabsMoving.html) property.
+By default, this property is set to `true`.

 {% tabs %}